bbauska/Coursera-Bootstrap/readme.md

 If the carousel button is clicked, then what do you do?

-Now, fortunately, depending on whether the button is a Play button or a Pause button, we\'ll be able to take an appropriate action.
+Now, fortunately, depending on whether the button is a Play button or a Pause button, we&apos;ll be able to take an appropriate action.

 But how do we know whether it is a Play button or a Pause button?

-This is where we\'re going to make use of some jQuery code in order to identify whether this is a play button or a pause button.
+This is where we&apos;re going to make use of some jQuery code in order to identify whether this is a play button or a pause button.

-To help us to identify this, we\'re going go inside here and then use an if statement, and inside there, I\'m going to test to see whether this is a play or a pause button.
+To help us to identify this, we&apos;re going go inside here and then use an if statement, and inside there, I&apos;m going to test to see whether this is a play or a pause button.

 Here I say, carouselButton.children span.